yhqiu16/FDRA/README.md

 3. CGRA-Compiler: CGRA mapper.

-4. Bechmarks: DFGs in Json format derived from dot files.
+4. Bechmarks: C programs with target loop kernel annotated

 ## Build and run flow of FDRA in Chipyard